qtm-iisc/QuantumMASALA/INSTALL.md

 ```
 python -m pip install -e .
 ```
+> [!NOTE]
+> For older versions of python one may need to install numpy separately and the 'conda create -n qtm2 python=3.11 numpy "libblas=*=*accelerate"' may not work.
 As the numpy that comes with conda is often slow, you can overwrite this numpy with the one that uses Apple's Accelerate framework (Veclib).
 To install that use the following commands.
 ```
 python -m pip install --no-binary :all: --no-use-pep517 --force numpy
 ```